 By receiving professional dental cleanings from the dentist’s team every six months, you can ensure your orthodontic brackets remain hygienic and your teeth and gums are fully cleared of disease-causing plaque.

-Our orthodontist, Dr. Michael Jacobsen, and team invite you to call 760-951-7752 and arrange your consultation at Jacobsen Orthodontics to learn more about the relationship between gum disease and braces in Victorville, California.
+Our orthodontist, Dr. Michael Jacobsen, and team invite you to call 760-951-7752 and arrange your consultation at Jacobsen & Maleeh Orthodontics to learn more about the relationship between gum disease and braces in Victorville, California.